BAROSSA VALLEY BLACK SHIRAZ

 Gentle handling during fermentation on skins in small, traditional open fermenters, has allowed for optimum extraction of flavour and fine, balanced, structural tannins.
 The wine was matured in fine, spicy French oak for 18 months to promote a plush, silky texture, while enriching the flavour with subtle, heightened complexity.

 On release, this bright, modern wine features generous fruit and a smooth, textural palate with a fine tannin line throughout.
+With careful medium to long term ageing it will develop an integrated complexity and softening of the tannins.
 Drinking at its peak within 3 to 5 years, it will age well for a decade or more.

-Miso-roasted eggplant; barbecued spring lamb cutlets with beetroot relish; or chargrilled beef fillet with crispy leeks.
+Miso-roasted eggplant; gnocchi with black olive tapenade; rack of lamb with spiced beetroot; or chargrilled beef fillet with crispy leeks.

 Vibrant, deep purple-black.